Dr-404/Bug-Hunting-Resources/README.md

 # Bug-Hunting-Resources
-- All recon technique are comible
+- All recon technique are combined.